-- How much can your team absorb?
+- How much can your basketball team absorb?

-- What is your program’s overall offensive and defensive philosophy and how does that affect the scout?
+- What are your basketball program’s overall offensive and defensive philosophy, and how does that affect the scout?

-- System or Concept
+- System or Concept.

-Determine how you will organize information you collect.
+Determine how you will organize the information you collect.
 Having a lot of information serves no purpose if it’s all over the place or can’t be collected and presented clearly and concisely.

-- Color coded sheets or binders with dividers
+- Color-coded sheets or binders with dividers.

-- Create categories and if needed sub-categories
+- Create categories and, if needed, sub-categories.

-- Transition (early/secondary)
+- Transition (early/secondary).

-- Half Court (man/zone)
+- Half Court (man/zone).

-- Baseline Out of Bounds
+- Baseline Out of Bounds.

-- Sideline Out of Bounds
+- Sideline Out of Bounds.

-- Press Break
+- Press Break.

-- Man to Man
+- Man to Man.

-- Coaches Tendencies
+- Coaches Tendencies.

-- Special Plays and Situations
+- Special Plays and Situations.

-- Late game
+- Late game.

-- Out of Timeouts
+- Out of Timeouts.